What is the alert level in Epsom and Ewell and what am I allowed to do?

 Can I visit friends and family who live in Epsom and Ewell?

 The rules on what you can and cannot do depend on the current restrictions in place.
-For full guidance on visiting friends and family (as well as those who live in areas with a different tier level to you), please visit the GOV UK website.
+For full guidance on visiting friends and family (as well as those who live in areas with a different tier level to you), please visit the GOV UK website or use the postcode checker.

 Can I order food from my local takeaway or eat out in a restaurant?